 Rights and Taxes in Leaseholds

+This is mainly the issue of rights and taxes in Leaseholds.
 As stated elsewhere that having a leasehold agreement with your Thai wife is simply a bad idea and you should be looking at a usufruct or superficies in order to have a much sounder legal footing in Thailand.
-Always speak to a property lawyer in Thailand if you are wanting to stay long term with some type of security to having a roof over your head.
+Always speak to a property lawyer in Thailand.
+If you are wanting to stay long term with some type of security to having a roof over your head.

 Rights and Taxes in Leaseholds